sentinel-hub/pin-library/Snow_and_Glaciers/README.md

 ### Sermeq Kujalleq Glacier, Greenland (Highlight Optimized Natural Color)
 [<img src="fig/sermeq_kujalleq_thumbnail.jpg" align="right" width="240">](https://www.flickr.com/photos/sentinelhub/49657770236/in/album-72157715040686668/)
 [Sermeq Kujalleq](https://www.atlasobscura.com/articles/worlds-fastest-glacier-sermeq-kujalleq), also called Jakobshavn glacier, is known as the world’s fastest glacier.
 It travels an average of 130 feet in 24 hours and calves more than 45 cubic kilometers of icebergs each year into the Ilulissat Icefjord.
 Its front is an enormous ice wall—stretching 91 meters at its peak, that constantly explodes.
 Icebergs break off the glacier accompanied by blasts and roars akin to a rocket launch.
 When they hit the sea below, the calved icebergs can create huge waves that threaten to swallow people, boats, and buildings.
 The icebergs from Sermeq Kujalleq have crashed so violently that they have even caused earthquakes.
-Because the glacier is so large, the breaks seem to occur in “slow motion.”
+Because the glacier is so large, the breaks seem to occur in __slow motion__.

 ### Glaciers of western Greeenland (Enhanced Agriculture 11,8,2)
 [<img src="fig/glaciers_greenland_thumbnail.jpg" align="right" width="240">](https://www.flickr.com/photos/sentinelhub/50096557146/in/album-72157715040686668/)